Know everything about a PAN card, the structure of it and more in the blog before applying for a PAN card. Continue reading the blog to know more.

 - In the event that the fourth character is any of the letters “C”, “H”, “F”, “A”, “T”, “L”, “J”, “G”, or “A”, the fifth character may represent the name of the trust, society, entity, or organization

 Tenth (Final) Character: The tenth and final character in the PAN Card is an alphabetic digit used for validation purposes.
 It is computed based on the preceding characters using a specific algorithm to ensure the accuracy and validity of the PAN

 What are the Types of PAN Cards?

-There are various types of PAN cards available, each meant for a different purpose as explained below-
+There are several types of PAN cards available, each with a specific purpose, as explained below:

 When is a PAN Card Used?